Understanding The Public Procurement Cycle: A Comprehensive Guide

 2. Supplier Identification and Selection

 Selecting the right suppliers involves evaluating their past performance, financial stability, technical expertise, and adherence to ethical and environmental standards.
-This step is essential to ensure that chosen suppliers can deliver goods or services of the desired quality and reliability.
+This step is essential to ensure that chosen suppliers can deliver high-quality and reliable goods or services.

 3. Solicitation of Offers